HangX-Ma/MIT6.1810/02-system-calls.md

 ## 1. Using gdb (easy)

-The guidance tells us to run `make qemu-gdb` in folder `xv6-labs-2022` and run `riscv64-unknown-elf-gdb` in the same folder but using another terminal.
+The guidance tells us to run `make qemu-gdb` in folder `xv6-labs-2022` and run `riscv64-unknown-elf-gdb` or `gdb-multiarch` in the same folder but using another terminal.
 Therefore, you need to install `riscv64-unknown-elf-gdb` first.

+> Windows WSL 1, Ubuntu20.4 encounters errors using gdb.
+The  `gdb-multiarch` has passed usage test under Ubuntu20.04, physical machine.

-### GDB Installation
+### GDB Installation (Optional)

 ```bash
 # Install prerequisites